This week we are wrapping up the epistles prior to our 3 week study of Revelation. We got a little nerdy this week….

 So, the lesson went like this: I had students open to 1 John 4:12, and I told them I had now proven that Joseph Smith wasn’t a prophet and the church was false.
 What could they say?
 They pointed to the JST.
 I said, since Joseph Smith is a false prophet, I reject his attempts to change the Bible.
 What would you say?
 Several made pretty good stabs at it, but eventually I gave them the scripture reference to John 6:45–46, which backs up the JST incidentally, and qualifies John’s statement.
 It’s particularly effective since it comes from the same author.
 I had planned to have a student own me with this scripture reference by giving it to him before class and acting out the dispute before the group, but he arrived late and I didn’t think any of the others could do it effectively.

 Then 1 John 3:9, which was difficult to understand, and I taught them that “his seed” in this verse is more properly “His seed”, or God’s seed.
 I think it’s a reference to the eternal things we get from God, characteristics, the traits we receive from our Father in Heaven.

 You may or may not know that I started out my college career as a computer science major.
 It took about a month before I realized I didn’t have the math skills and wasn’t going to get them.
 Differential Whatever it was…. beat me down.
-I can still code a little bit, but I am not really good enough to write any thing complicated.
-Anyway, that few semesters of exposure and a summer at the now defunct BYU AHSSP program in 1993 warped me enough that whenever I read an if-then statment in the scriptures I always think of it as code.
+I can still code a little bit, but I am not really good enough to write anything complicated.
+Anyway, that few semesters of exposure and a summer at the now-defunct BYU AHSSP program in 1993 warped me enough that whenever I read an if-then statement in the scriptures I always think of it as code.
 So I wrote a computer program for 1 John 3:21–23 for my student.
 Here’s what it looked like on Facebook where several friends commented on it: